den0620/riwo/README.md

 # riwo
-small webassembly rio-like window manager in go
+Small webassembly rio-like window manager in go

 riwo stands for "Riwo is web one"